 Oncology Clinical Trials at University of Tennessee Veterinary Medical Center

-(Updated October 20, 2014 Knoxville, TN) -- The Oncology Service at the University of Tennessee Veterinary Medical Center (UTVMC) is currently conducting clinical trials recruiting the following tumor types (Please ask your veterinarian to contact our Oncology Service at (865) 974-8387 for more information or enrollment):
+(Updated February 5, 2015 Knoxville, TN) -- The Oncology Service at the University of Tennessee Veterinary Medical Center (UTVMC) is currently conducting clinical trials recruiting the following tumor types:

-Dogs- histiocytic sarcoma (malignant histiocytosis), lymphoma, mast cell tumors, melanoma, multiple myeloma, osteosarcoma, squamous cell carcinoma (oral), soft tissue sarcoma, thyroid carcinoma, transitional cell carcinoma (bladder)
+Dogs- histiocytic sarcoma (malignant histiocytosis), lymphoma, mast cell tumors, osteosarcoma, soft tissue sarcoma, transitional cell carcinoma (bladder)

-1. NEW!!
-Tumor types: CANINE SOFT TISSUE SARCOMA AND LYMPHOMA.
+1. Tumor types: CANINE SOFT TISSUE SARCOMA AND LYMPHOMA.

 Trial: Multi-center NCI-sponsored clinical trial evaluating novel indenoisoquinolone chemotherapy agents for canine lymphoma and soft tissue sarcomas

 The goal of this trial is to a drug in tumor-bearing dogs.
 Dogs must have confirmed lymphoma or soft tissue sarcoma (bulky disease) to be eligible for the trial.
 This trial is fully funded and clients will receive a $1000 incentive at the end of the study period (29 days) to use for future therapy.

 Trial: Correlation of in vitro and in vivo responses to chemotherapy in canine lymphoma